 Thousands of hours of time may go into preparing a response and it is important that it shows.
 Our experience in the industry shows that if your documentation is presented badly it is perceived as lacking in care and is judged harshly.

 You must present your documentation at least as professionally as your competitors.
-This means ensuring the document creates a professional image for your organisation and is properly edited and comprehensively proofed.
+This means ensuring the document creates a professional image of your organisation and is properly edited and comprehensively proofed.

 The tender assessors are primarily concerned with getting value for money (VfM) from the provider of the service.
-Make sure that you provide all the information about your service provision that will help the assessment.
+Make sure that you provide all the information about your service provision that will help that assessment.
 Small mistakes or omissions may disqualify you from the tender process.
-It is better to make sure by providing too much information than allow your tender to be disqualified because it did not provide enough information.
+It is better to make absolutely sure by providing too much information than allow your tender to be disqualified because it did not provide enough.

-Governments and head contractors are now recognising that value-for-money (VfM) and not price is the most important aspect of assessing service or product delivery.
+Governments and head contractors are now recognising that value-for-money (VfM) and not the price is the most important aspect of assessing service or product delivery.
 Many organisations try to compete on price alone, which is a dangerous strategy if your competitors can undercut your price or if they can offer additional services for the same price.
 Your bid should emphasise the full range of business benefits to the client.
 Aim for best value not lowest price.